repairnator/repairnator-experiments-jkali-one-failing-test-case/patches-analysis.md

 ```

-Changing the if condition to `if (true)`, the source code runs every time the `then branch`.
+Changing the if condition to `if (true)`, the program runs every time the `then branch`.
 This means that:

 - The test cases don't cover all the possible behaviours of the program;
 - Is the `else branch` correct?